secondRZ/swe-interview/topics/development-process.md

   * Discover runtime and logic \(wrong output for an input\) errors.
 * Typically, each class is considered a unit.
 A unit test should test each and every operation that the class provides.
 Each project should get its own .Tests project.
 * Once you have your class models laid out,  start the test writing process with the Red-Green-Refactor method.
+  1. Write the tests for each method.
+There should be errors because the methods don'e exist yet.
+Use `cmd + .` to create the stub in the classes.
+Run the tests.
+Verify that they all fail.
+There should be range, corner, null, and edge cases.
+  2. Now you write the code for the unit that you're testing.
+Run the tests to make sure they all pass.
+  3. Refactor the implementation code.

 ## OOP